Advent

 STROLLADVENT

-Jesus comes to us in His birth.
+Jesus comes to us in his birth.
 Consider a couple expecting their first child.
 They do more than decorate the house as a reminder a child is coming.
 They prepare a room.
-They buy blankets and clothes to make the child comfortable.
+They buy a bed, blankets, and clothes to make the child comfortable.
 They clear out junk and put away breakables to make the home safe.
 Advent is more than a time to remember our Lord’s birth.
 We want to make the infant Jesus comfortable, by our words and deeds.
 We put away breakable feelings.
-We make room for Jesus.
+We make room for Jesus in our heart.
 “Do you not know that you are the temple of God, and that the Spirit of God dwells in you?”
-(1 Corinthians 3:16).
-When Jesus comes, will there be room at the Inn of our heart?
+(1 Corinthians 3:16) When Jesus comes, will there be room in your life?

 Jesus also comes to us daily and in Holy Communion.
 “Behold, I stand at the door and knock.
-If anyone hears my voice and opens the door, I will enter his house and dine with him.”
-(Revelation 3:20).
+If anyone hears my voice and opens the door, I will enter his house and dine with him” (Revelation 3:20).
 Consider preparations made for a special guest.
 Clutter is removed and the house is swept and dusted.
 A special meal is prepared for the guest to enjoy.
 We are ready to welcome them when they knock.
-Advent is a time to look for clutter in our life, and to clean our heart so we are not embarrassed to let Jesus in.
-We make special preparations for receiving Jesus in the Eucharist by the Sacrament of Reconciliation.
-When Jesus knocks, will we be ready to welcome Him in?
+Advent is a time to look for clutter in our life and to cleanse our heart so we are ready to let Jesus in.
+The Sacrament of Reconciliation is a good way to remove the clutter of sin in our life and to clean our house so we can welcome Jesus.
+When Jesus knocks, will you be prepared to welcome him and let him into your heart?

-Jesus will come to us one last time ”on the clouds of heaven” (Matthew 26:64).
+Jesus will come to us one last time on the clouds of heaven (Matthew 26:64).
 The Church teaches that Advent is also a time to prepare for the second coming of Jesus.
-“By sharing in the long preparation for the Savior's first coming, the faithful renew their desire for His second coming.”
-(Catholic Catechism, paragraph 524).
-On the last day, Jesus will come to take us to our new Heavenly home.
-Consider preparations made to move from one home to another by completely emptying the old home.
-By the last day, nothing is left…no possessions, no valuables, no decorations.
-We prepare for Jesus to move us from our Earthly home to our Heavenly home by emptying our life of worldly possessions and pleasing decorations.
-Remember, “We do not know the day or hour of His coming” (Matthew 25:13).
-If Jesus appeared in the clouds tomorrow, would we be ready to leave our home on earth?
+“By sharing in the long preparation for the Savior's first coming, the faithful renew their desire for his second coming” (Catechism 524).
+On the last day, Jesus will come to take us to our new heavenly home.
+Consider preparations made to move from one home to another.
+Little by little, we completely empty the old home.
+We often take a discerning look at all our possessions and get rid of things we don’t need in our life any more.
+We prepare for Jesus to move us from our earthly home to our heavenly home by emptying our life of worldly possessions and self-pleasing decorations.
+By the last day in our earthly abode, nothing should be left: no possessions, no valuables, no decorations.
+“We do not know the day or hour of His coming” (Matthew 25:13).
+If Jesus appeared in the clouds tomorrow, would you be ready to move?

 Meditation: